Law and Regulation Directorate

 The Falkland Islands Civil Aviation Department (FICAD) provides regulatory oversight of civil aviation activities in the Falkland Islands, including oversight of aerodromes, air traffic services, meteorological service provision, carriage of dangerous goods by air, registration of aircraft, aeronautical information publications, search and resuce provision for aviation and aviation occurrence reporting.
 The Department also issues Foreign Operator permits to aircraft wishing to visit the Islands, and Aerial Work Permissions to drone operators.

 The Communications Regulator oversees the relationship between Government (acting on behalf of the community at large) and Sure, and has the responsibility for licensing and regulating telecommunications and broadcasting in the Falklands, as set out in the Communications Ordinance 2017 and Sure's licence.

-The Registry is based at the Town Hall and deals with the registration of births, marriages and deaths, companies and charities, property transactions and patents.
-In addition, it provides a vital service in supporting elections – maintaining the electoral roll and running elections and referenda.
+The Registrar General is based at the Town Hall and deals with the registration of births, marriages and deaths, companies and charities, property transactions and patents.
+In addition,the Registry provides a vital service in supporting elections – maintaining the electoral roll and running elections and referenda.
 As such it is key to the operation of the democratic system and to maintaining national and international confidence in electoral practices in the Falkland Islands.